pulumi/docs/content/docs/esc/get-started/create-environment.md

 ## Overview

 In Pulumi ESC, an environment is a collection of configuration intended to capture the configuration values needed to work with a particular environment.
+Environments belong to a Project, which is a collection of related environments.

 An environment can be created one of two ways: